PrachetShah/Springboot-Advanced-JPA-FCC/README.md

 ![mapping](RelationShip_Heirarchy_Mapping.png)

+- Here, School is Parent of Student, and Student is Parent of StudentProfile while defining relationships

 ### Defining JPA Relationships

 - See Student.java and StudentProfile.java to see `@OneToOne` Reltionship definition i.e Each Student has a StudentProfile